Skip to main content

 Preventing mosquito bites

-• Avoid being outdoors during dusk and dawn when mosquitoes are most active.
+• Avoid the outdoors at dusk and dawn, when mosquitoes are most active.
 If you are outdoors during this time, wear long sleeves and pants and use insect repellent.

 • Use screens on windows and doors to keep mosquitoes out.

-• Prevent mosquitoes from breeding by emptying anything that contains standing water, such as flowerpots, buckets, and barrels.
+• Prevent mosquitoes from breeding by emptying containers with standing water, such as flowerpots, buckets, and barrels.
 Change the water in pet dishes and replace the water in birdbaths weekly.
 Drill holes in tire swings so water drains out.
 Keep children’s wading pools empty and on their sides when they aren’t being used.

 Learn more about preventing mosquito bites.